Auropro-da-team/Claims-Agent-Chatbot-Accelerator/agent_backend/README.md

 ![Built with Google Cloud](https://img.shields.io/badge/Built%20with-Google%20Cloud-orange)
 ![Gemini 2.5 Flash](https://img.shields.io/badge/Gemini-2.5%20Flash-purple)

-An enterprise-grade, conversational AI assistant for the insurance industry.
+A conversational AI assistant for the insurance industry.
 This agent leverages a state-of-the-art Retrieval-Augmented Generation (RAG) architecture using **Gemini 2.5 Flash** and **Vertex AI Vector Search** to provide secure, accurate, and auditable responses for policy inquiries and claims processing.

 ---